 No one in the family can understand Shahaab’s wild behaviour except his maternal grandmother, who seems to possess the understanding and the kindness he so desperately craves.
 Their growing bond leads to a deep friendship in which Shahaab is able to experience some happiness and finally find his voice.

-PARINOUSH SANIEE is a sociologist and psychologist.
+Parinoush Saniee is formally trained in Psychology and has extensive research experience in social studies.
 She was formerly manager of the research department at the Supreme Coordination Council for Technical and Vocational Education in Iran.
-Her first novel, The Book of Fate, won the Boccaccio Prize in Italy, Euskadi de Plata Prize in the Basque Country, and was selected as one of World Literature Today’s 75 Notable Translations of 2013.
+Her first novel, The Book of Fate, won the Boccaccio Prize in Italy, the Euskadi de Plata Prize in the Basque Country, and was selected as one of World Literature Today’s 75 Notable Translations of 2013.
 I Hid My Voice is her second novel that has been translated into English.

 Awards and Praise

 Praise for Parinoush Saniee and I Hid My Voice:

 "A richly written novel in which Parinoush Saniee digs into the social texture of her country, Iran, and which, while telling the story of the struggles of a boy, portrays the life of women.
 Tight dialogue and a protagonist who becomes a symbol of hope for a better world." — La Repubblica (Italy)

 "Gripping . . . an agonizing childhood in the Iran of the ayatollahs, with its revolutionary committees and moral police always lurking." — Stavanger Aftenblad (Norway)